 - $131 for each additional hour or part of an hour in the day spent on business of the review panel.

 Members may also be reimbursed for expenses incurred in the course of performing their duties as members in accordance with the Public Service Relocation and Employment Expenses Regulation and the Government of Alberta’s Travel, Meal and Hospitality Expense Policy.

 Time commitment varies depending on your availability.
 It could be part-time or what you are able to commit to.

 Applicants must be 18 years of age or over and should indicate in their resume or cover letter any previous or current appointments to government, private or not-for profit sector agencies, boards or committees.

 The following will NOT be considered for appointment:

 • Individuals whose appointment would result in an actual or perceived conflict of interest that cannot be managed; and

-• Individuals who are not registered psychiatrists in good standing with the College of Physicians and Surgeons of Alberta, authorized to use the title psychiatrist.
+• Individuals who are not registered members in good standing with the College of Physicians and Surgeons of Alberta.

 Although efforts will be made to draw upon members who reside in or near the communities where the hearing will occur, substantial travel may still be required to fulfill this role.

 Shortlisted candidates will be required to undergo a Criminal Record Check.